MCP Server

 Task taking too long?

-- Check the live_url to see progress
+- Check the live_url to see real-time progress

-- Increase max_steps for complex tasks (max: 10)
+- Increase max_steps for complex tasks (max: 100)

 - Use clearer, more specific instructions